essteer/xiwen/README.md

 # Xiwen 析文

-Xiwen is a CLI tool that scans text for Chinese characters (hanzi), and:
+Xiwen is a CLI tool that scans files and HTML for Chinese characters (hanzi), and:

 - identifies the character variant (simplified or traditional)
 - analyses the content by HSK grade